utkarshgupta28/face-mask-detection/readme.md

 ### 🎥 Real-Time Inference

 After training, use the script below to activate your webcam and perform mask detection:

---python src/detect_mask_video.py
+python src/detect_mask_video.py

 ### 📈 Model Evaluation